iirthw/mini_json/README.md

-# mini_json
+# mini_json project

-/!\ Just a quick and dirty protptype
+/!\ Just a quick and dirty prototype of Json reader

 ## Goals:
-* Json reader protptype as simple and primitive as possible
+* Json reader prototype as simple and primitive as possible
 * Inefficient (by design)

 ### Implementation rules